-Assuming that Avalide is doing its job and your blood pressure is under control, most life insurance companies will still consider you “potentially” eligible for Preferred rate when applying for a traditional term or whole life insurance policy.
+Assuming that Avalide is doing its job and your blood pressure is under control, most life insurance companies will still consider you “potentially” eligible for a Preferred rate when applying for a traditional term or whole life insurance policy.

 Why do life insurance companies care if I’ve been prescribed Avalide?

-“Why do life insurance companies care if I’m using Avalide, if it’s not going to affect the outcome of my life insurance application?:
+“Why do life insurance companies care if I’m using Avalide if it’s not going to affect the outcome of my life insurance application?”

-Which is a question that makes total sense to have, but one must remember that having been prescribed Avalide probably won’t affect the outcome of your life insurance application.
+This is a question that makes total sense to have, but one must remember that having been prescribed Avalide probably won’t affect the outcome of your life insurance application.
 But having been diagnosed with high blood pressure might!